paragraph-xyz/docs/src/pages/docs/sending-newsletters.md

 We don't currently deliver the _entire_ post via XMTP: we instead deliver a short message that includes the URL of your post, the title of your publication & post, and your post preview.
 Messages are received by the `paragraph-xyz` ENS.

 Note that recipients' wallets need to be activated on the XMTP network before they can receive messages.
-The easiest way is to go through the setup flow on any XMTP client, like [https://xmtp.chat/inbox](XMTP Chat).
+The easiest way is to go through the setup flow on any XMTP client, like [XMTP Chat](https://xmtp.chat/inbox).
 (This is an entirely free and gasless one-time activation).

 ## Managing Subscribers